behaverse/data-loader/README.md

 source .venv/bin/activate
 ```

-### Documentation
+### Documentations

-To generate documentations and API reference, run the following commands from the main directory of the project:
+To generate documentations, run the following commands from the project root directory:

 ```bash
 cd docs
 quartodoc build && quartodoc interlinks && quarto preview
 ```

-The documentation will be available in the `docs/_site/` directory.
+The documentations will be available in the `docs/_site/` directory.